apache/dolphinscheduler-website/docs/en-us/dev/user_doc/registry_spi.md

 | registry.plugin.binding | registry                                                     | Dolphinscheduler plugin category         |
 |    registry.servers     | 127.0.0.1:2181                                               | ZK connection address                    |

-For specific configuration information, please refer to the parameter information that provided by the specific plugin, for example zk: org/apache/dolphinscheduler/plugin/registry/zookeeper/ZookeeperConfiguration.java All configuration information should be prefixed with +registry.
-For example, base.sleep.time.ms should be configured in the registry like this: registry.base.sleep.time.ms=100.
+For the specific configuration information, please refer to the parameter information that provided by the specific plugin.
+Taking zk as an example, all the parameters of this configuration information about zk are in the class org/apache/dolphinscheduler/plugin/registry/zookeeper/ZookeeperConfiguration.java.
+If a parameter is needed to be changed to a specific value instead of the default, it can be configured directly in the registry.
+However, the prefix should be added to indicate this is a parameter of the registry.
+For example, "base.sleep.time.ms" should be configured in the registry as: "registry.base.sleep.time.ms=100".

 #### FAQ

 1: not found registry plugin

-Please check that `mvn -U install package -Prelease -Dmaven.test.skip=true` is executed, and that the directory configured in registry.plugin.dir in the configuration file contains the relevant plugins.
+Please check if `mvn -U install package -Prelease -Dmaven.test.skip=true` is executed.
+Besides, please check if the directory is configured in registry.plugin.dir in the configuration file contains the relevant plugins.

 2：registry connect timeout

-You can increase the relevant timeout parameters.
+You can add the relevant timeout parameters.